gnzg/isoNode/README.md

 ### IsoNode ###
-A Node.js port of isoJS, a project dedicated to bringing sleek isometric graphics to your browser of choice.
+A Node.js tweaked-up port of isoJS, a project dedicated to bringing sleek isometric graphics to your browser of choice.